 Climate: Local climate can also impact the lifespan of your door.
 Regions with extreme weather conditions typically have more problems with their garage doors.
-Excess wind, rain, cold, heat, tornados, earthquakes, hurricanes can all affect parts of your door system.
+Excess wind, rain, cold, heat, tornados, earthquakes, and hurricanes can all affect parts of your door system.

 Considerations for Choosing a Door

-To be honest, choosing a garage door is mostly about looks but if you want to compare prices it’s helpful to know there are many differentiating factors between doors.
+To be honest, choosing a garage door is mostly about looks but if you want to compare prices, it’s helpful to know there are many differentiating factors between doors.
 Learn more below.

 - Carriage House

 Garage doors offer insulating value.
 Insulation is important because it acts as a barrier between indoor and outdoor temperatures.
-If you run your heating and cooling you’ll want to keep that hot or cool air inside, if the door isn’t insulated your HVAC unit will work overtime to replace what’s lost through the garage.
+If you run your heating and cooling you’ll want to keep that hot or cool air inside; if the door isn’t insulated, your HVAC unit will work overtime to replace what’s lost through the garage.

 Manufacturer, Retailer, & Installer

 Do your research before choosing a door manufacturer (brand), retailer, and installer.
 Your retailer is usually your installer and the brand options available may be limited depending on the retailer.
 If you’ve decided on a brand, shop around for a trusted retailer especially if they will also be your installer.
 It doesn’t hurt to ask for a few bids to compare pricing before you buy.
 With Google, it’s easy to check for reviews for any company you consider working with.

 Garage door replacements should be completed by a professional.
 Schedule an inspection or replacement service with a trusted garage door company.